jonyoung123/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script that changes the owner and group owner for all files and directories in the working directories script that changes owner and the group owner of files script that changes the owner of a file to another if a condition is satisfied
+script that changes the owner and group owner for all files and directories in the working directories script that changes owner and the group owner of files script that changes the owner of a file to another if a condition is satisfied script that plays a movie in the terminal